 Using Resources From Pathway to Financial Success in Schools

-Middle school is a great time to start discussing financial literacy concepts with students, along with reinforcing the value of?saving money for college.
+Middle school is a great time to start discussing financial literacy concepts with students, along with reinforcing the value of saving money for things they will want and need in the future.
 This is an essential life skill that creates the opportunity to make real-world connections to any classroom.
 In my technology class, for example, it offers value to plan for the future while discovering careers that hold my students’ interest.
 Below, I’ve listed a few of my favorite resources from the Pathway to Financial Success in Schools program from Discover Financial and Discovery Education.

 Tip #1 “Life Happens” The activity, “Life Happens,” begins with students selecting?a career card and adjusting their budget based on the other cards played throughout the game.
 “Life Happens” allows students to apply real life situations to the benefits of saving money for college and creating a budget.